(Don’t forget to sign up to receive all of my blogs and updates automatically–simply click here and never miss an article!)

-The Greek word “glóssa” is what is translated as “tongues,” and it can pertain to the literal tongue in our mouths (Mk.
+The Greek word we most often translate as “tongues” is “glóssa,” and it can pertain to the literal tongue in our mouths (Mk.
 7:33, Lk.
 16:24, etc.).
 More often, it simply refers to the various languages of the world.
-As a prime example, consider the day of Pentecost, as described in Acts 2.
+It should be noted that the term “dialektos” is also used—very rarely, and six times total in the NT—in a very similar way.
+It always refers to normal human languages, just as glóssa often does.
+As a prime example of this type of usage, consider the day of Pentecost, as described in Acts 2.
 After the Spirit filled many of those who had been gathered together, we read that “tongues as of fire” rested on each of the men (2:3).
 As a result, they all began speaking in different languages.
 Due to all the commotion, a large group of people crowded in to see what was happening.
 Here is what occurred afterwards:

 “And when this sound occurred, the crowd came together, and were bewildered because each one of them was hearing them speak in his own language.
 They were amazed and astonished, saying, ‘Why, are not all these who are speaking Galileans?
 And how is it that we each hear them in our own language to which we were born’?
 Parthians and Medes and Elamites, and residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, Phrygia and Pamphylia, Egypt and the districts of Libya around Cyrene, and visitors from Rome, both Jews and proselytes, Cretans and Arabs—we hear them in our own tongues speaking of the mighty deeds of God” (2:6-11).